 Classical RHETORICAL ARGUMENTATION

-Classical argumentative rhetoric is based on the natural ability. to speak.
-This natural ability is developed through conceptualization and practical exercises on general or social issues.
-Such a rhetoric combines linguistic, interactional and civic skills.
+Classical argumentative rhetoric is based on the natural ability to speak.
+This capacity is developed through conceptualization and practical exercises on general or social issues.
+This type of rhetoric combines linguistic, interactional and civic skills.

-A rhetorical address is a speech delivered by a speaker or orator to an audience, along the following lines.
+A rhetorical address is a speech delivered by a speaker or orator to an audience.

-— The orator adresses a pressing issue of general concern; typically the speaker seeks to influence an ongoing decision-making process that is developing under certain time constraints.
+– The orator addresses a pressing issue of general concern, typically seeking to influence an ongoing decision-making process that is developing under certain time constraints.

 Classical rhetoric focuses on an orator, addressing an audience.
-In reality, a full rhetorical situation is one of choice, involving as many orators or voices as there are possible choices.
+In reality, a full rhetorical situation involves choice, and includes as many orators or voices as there are possible choices.

-— The speech is a relatively long, planned monologue composed of a series of speech acts that construct a unified representation of the subject under dispute, and are intended to lead to action.
+— The speech is a relatively long, planned monologue composed of a series of speech acts that construct a unified representation of the disputed subject, and are intended to lead to action.

-— It is produced in the context of a discursive competition that takes place between different speeches of mutual opponents, supporting incompatible proposals.
-The rhetorical address is given in a space of contradictory discourse, where all interventions are positioned in relation to each other.
-Even if the speaker tries to erase all traces of the counter-discourses that surround him, the speech is still structured by the competing discourses.
+— It is produced in the context of a discursive competition that takes place between different speeches of mutual opponents, with incompatible proposals.
+The rhetorical address occurs in a space of contradictory discourse, where all interventions are positioned in relation to each other.
+Even if the speaker tries to erase all traces of the surrounding counter-discourses, the speech is still structured by such competing discourses.

-— The speech is delivered to an audience, composed of all the people who will play a role in the decision-making process relevant to the issue in hand.
-The audience is divided on what the right decision would be; it includes staunch supporters and opponents of each proposal, as well as undecided people, see roles.
-The traditional emphasis on persuasion suggests that the orator focuses more on the doubters and questioners, than on the staunch opponents.
-His task is to remove doubt, to create and guide opinion, see logos, ethos, pathos.
+— The speech is delivered to an audience, composed of everyone who will play a role in the decision-making process concerning the issue in hand.
+The audience is divided on what the right decision would be, and includes staunch supporters and opponents of each proposal, as well as undecided individuals, see roles.
+The traditional emphasis on persuasion suggests that the orator focuses more on the doubters and questioners, than on radical opponents.
+His task is to remove doubt, create and guide opinion, see logos, ethos, pathos.

 The rhetorical audience is both diminished and enlarged.
 It is diminished, because it is defined by its lack of knowledge and its indecision.
-But, at least within the framework of the New Rhetoric the audience is also elevated as a critical instance, somewhere on the way to achieving a universal, deeply rooted and justified consensus.
+However, at least within the framework of the New Rhetoric the audience is also elevated as a critical instance, somewhere on the path to achieving a universal, deeply rooted and justified consensus.

-Argumentative rhetoric has theorized, codified, evaluated and stimulated this kind of public communication, which was the only kind of public address possible before the advent of radio, cinema, television and the Internet.
-Its theoretical object, the circulation of contradictory speeches within a decision-making group, remains well defined, see argumentation (II); Persuasion.
+Argumentative rhetoric has theorized, codified, evaluated and stimulated this type of public communication, the only type of public address possible before the advent of radio, cinema, television and the internet.
+Its theoretical object remains well defined, the circulation of contradictory speeches within a decision-making group, see argumentation-2; persuasion.

 At least until the modern times, rhetorical argumentation was the backbone of teaching and education in the Western world.
-In the Middle Ages, rhetorical argumentation served as one of the three arts of discourse that made up the trivium (grammar, logic, rhetoric), propaedeutic to the quadrivium (geometry, arithmetic, astronomy, music).
+In the Middle Ages, it served as one of the three arts of discourse that made up the trivium (grammar, logic, and rhetoric), and was preparatory to the quadrivium (geometry, arithmetic, astronomy, and music).

-For pedagogical purposes, rhetoric has constructed a standard self-representation of both the production process of speech, and its product, the speech as delivered to the audience:
+For such pedagogical purposes, rhetoric has constructed a standard self-representation of the speech production process and the resulting speech delivered to an audience:

 – A five-step production process, invention, disposition, speech, memory, pronunciation.

-— Three genres of discourse, deliberative, judicial, epideictic.
+– Three genres of discourse, deliberative, judicial, and epideictic.

-— Three actors: the rhetorical interaction is functionally tripolar.
-It brings together “the speaker who wants to persuade, the interlocutor whom he must convince, and the opponent whom he must refute” (Fumaroli 1980, p.
+– Three rhetorical roles: the rhetorical interaction is functionally tripolar, “the speaker who wants to persuade, the interlocutor whom he must convince, and the opponent whom he must refute” (Fumaroli 1980, p.
 3).

 – Three discursive means of pressure focus on transforming the audience’s representations and desire for action.
 The speaker must: